 If there are any exceptions that should be noted to the above certification, include an explanation below.

 (Enter information on any exceptions to the above certification here)

-Signature of Certifying Official: Stephanic A. Auto Title of Certifying Official: Lead Deputy Attorney General, Idaho State Police Date of Certification:
+Signature of Certifying Official: Stephanie a. altig Title of Certifying Official: Lead Debuty Attorney General Date of Certification: 13, 2018